-When Kelly Ripa revealed this summer that an alkaline cleanse had changed her life, I had to know more.
+When Kelly Ripa revealed that an alkaline cleanse had changed her life, I had to know more.
 Could this be the secret to her boundless energy and flawless bob?
 Since I've long had a life crush on Ripa and her tiny, impossibly sculpted arms, I set out to investigate.

 Superfans claim the alkaline diet can change your biology, and Ripa's not the only celeb devotee — stars from Victoria Beckham to Gwyneth Paltrow and Elle MacPherson have reportedly embraced the fad over the years.
 Supporters say it can have a positive impact on any number of ailments, including arthritis, joint pain, kidney stones, heart problems and even cancer.

 While there’s no hard evidence this diet does any of those things, the experts I spoke to didn't have a problem with people trying it since it essentially comes down to "eating less junk."
 When I consulted my doctor, she frown-nodded as I explained what foods it would entail eating and cutting out.
 "Sounds pretty healthy," she said with a shrug.

 How it works